-The adoption of the amendments has no impact on the opening retained earnings as at 1 January 2021 because none of the IBOR-based contracts of the Group were modified in 2020.
+The adoption of the amendments has no impact on the opening retained earnings 2021 because none of the IBOR-based contracts of the Group were modified.
 For contracts modified as a result of IBOR reform during the financial year, the Group applies the Phase 2 amendments as described below.

-Summary of Significant Accounting Policies for the financial year ended 31 December 2021 (Continued)
+Summary of Significant Accounting Policies for the financial year ended 31 December 2022 (Continued)